-Pad No. 24, also known as the "right" pad is the oldest launch facility for Proton, which hosted the first launch of the rocket in 1965.
-The pad had been under renovation since 1979 for almost two decades, and no launches took place here until 1999.
+Pad No. 24, also known as the "right" pad is the oldest active launch facility for the Proton, and it hosted the first launch of the rocket in 1965.
+The pad was under renovation for almost two decades starting in 1979, and no launches took place there until 1999.
 Yet, in the first decade of the 21st century it became the most extensively used launch pad for the Proton rocket.
-Along with Pad No. 39, Pad No. 24 was converted for the launches of the Proton-M rocket, however payloads developed at ISS Reshetnev, such as GLONASS-M navigation satellites and Globus-1M military communications satellite, could only be launched from Pad No. 24 until at least 2014.
+Along with Pad No. 39, Pad No. 24 was converted for the launches of the Proton-M rocket, however, payloads developed at ISS Reshetnev, such as GLONASS-M navigation satellites and Globus-1M military communications satellites, could only be launched from Pad No. 24 until at least 2014.
 During the refurbishment of Pad No. 39 in 2012, industry sources reported a backlog of Proton-M missions competing for the use of Pad 24.

 Pad No. 23, also known as the "Left" pad, was completed in 1966 and it was used for the first time in 1967 for the launch of the L1 (Zond) spacecraft.
 The pad was taken out of service for renovations at the end of the 1970s and it remained officially under repair for almost a decade.
-Proton-K rockets were launched from Pad No. 23 until December 2004, however funding needed to convert the facility for the Proton-M rocket was not provided.
+Proton-K rockets were launched from Pad No. 23 until December 2004, however the funding needed to convert the facility for the Proton-M rocket was not provided.
 Instead, Pad No. 23 was slowly stripped of its equipment to provide spare parts for renovations of Pad No. 24.
 By 2019, the facility was also reported to be flooded which essentially rended it unusable, even though formally it had been listed as mothballed.

-When most space launch complexes in Baikonur were transferred under civilian control at the end of the 1990s, Site 81 remained under jurisdiction of the Strategic Missile Forces, RVSN, for several more years.
-It was finally transferred under control of KBOM design bureau at the beginning of 2006.
-The organization initiated a number of upgrades at the site, including the installation of the new test and monitoring equipment.
+When most space launch complexes in Baikonur were transferred to civilian control at the end of the 1990s, Site 81 remained under the jurisdiction of the Strategic Missile Forces, RVSN, for several more years.
+It was finally transferred to the control of the KBOM design bureau at the beginning of 2006.
+The organization initiated a number of upgrades at the site, including the installation of new test and monitoring equipment.